Consumer Duty Tools: Six digital tools for adviser platforms and product providers

 This included:

-• A consumer duty outcome dashboard, which could show the new customers that have been onboarded over a selected period, and a financial health dashboard, which would feature facilities for open finance plug-ins to enable a holistic view of savings.
+• A consumer duty outcome portal, which could show the new customers that have been onboarded over a selected period, and a financial health dashboard, which would feature facilities for open finance plug-ins to enable a holistic view of savings.

 • A personalising value for money tool, which could allow for the customer rating of pension providers, and a value for money comparison tool and would allow comparison of the customer ratings in the previous tool.